CHRISCARLON/uk-future-works-model/README.md

 ## Data Model

-The data model is focused on network links representing planned utility works:
+The data model is focused on network links representing planned utility works and cycle network development:

 - Organisations plan and manage programmes
-- Network links represent future utility infrastructure changes
+- Network links represent future utility/cycle infrastructure changes
 - Each link includes detailed metadata on timing, location, depth, and installation methods
 - USRN (Unique Street Reference Number) links to authoritative identifiers for street locations
 - All data is accessible through a unified view joining all related information - this is called the future_works_unified layer